sccn/PACT/README.md

 highest-amplitude sampling (HAS) is utilized.
 For more information, please refer to the next section.

-What is highest-amplitude sampling (HAS)?
+What is high-frequency oscillation (HFO) and highest-amplitude sampling (HAS)?
 -------------------------

 In the field of epileptology, it is well-established that ECoG data reveals the presence of transient bursts with high amplitude, which are associated with epileptogenesis.
 These bursts are commonly referred to as high-frequency oscillations (HFOs).
 Various algorithms have been developed to detect HFOs.
-PACT takes advantage of HFO by calculating phase-amplitude coupling (PAC).
-Rather than calculating PAC using all the data points, the PACT first identifies potential HFO candidates by applying a straightforward amplitude threshold.
+However, some neurologists realized that HFO's sensitivity was limited.
+So they considered that pathological HFO may show characteristic coupling with low-frequency phase.
+Thus, they hypothesized that detecting HFOs then evaluating their PAC patterns should improve sensitivity.
+This is the basic motivation of PACT that can quantify PAC of HFOs.
+Thus, the PACT first identifies potential HFO candidates by applying a straightforward amplitude threshold.
 Afterward, PAC is computed using only the selected data points.
 When HAS is set to 100%, it calculates the original Canolty's modulation index (MI).

 Can we apply PACT on scalp-recorded EEG data (HAS)?
 -------------------------